Notes

 Bags of quicklime.
 Bags of fertilizer.
 Shovel.
 Bags of seeds.
 Powdered insecticide.

-There’s a hatch in the floor, reading municipal supply, where whale paraffin is piped into the household reservoir.
+A hatch in the floor reads municipal supply.
+This is where cetasene is piped into the household reservoir.
 A service tag says its been 11 months since a delivery.

-Nearby, the door to the hallway (1.2) is locked.
-There are a pair of muddy galoshes near it.
+Nearby, the door to the front hall is locked.
+Muddy galoshes stand near it.

 1.2 | front hall